A Teacher’s Guide to Back to School Supplies

 Because they erase cleanly, your student is less likely to erase a hole right through their paper.

 If your teacher is asking for composition notebooks, please send them and not spiral notebooks.
-Composition notebooks are more durable and because pages aren’t torn out of them, less work is lost.
+Composition notebooks are more durable.

 Spirals don’t hold up to 180 days of work and they get mangled together in desks.

 Here, the name brand doesn’t matter.
 Get whatever cute ones your student wants!

 These round-tipped scissors get the job done and lessen the risk of accidents.